An Efficient Modular Exponentiation Proof Scheme: Interactive proof scheme

 \section{Interactive proof scheme}

-A direct implementation of the above method, as a proof scheme, requires a prohibitive amount of bandwidth between the prover and the verifier, as such a certificate will need to contain $u_0,u_{B},u_{2B},\dots$ for a total of $L/B$ residues, amounting to several gigabytes in cutting-edge primality tests.
-To ensure the practicality of our method, we describe a certificate construction, better understood as a special assignment to the weights described above, that reduces the size of the certificate to $\log(L/B)$ residues.
+An attempt to implement the above method as a proof scheme will require a prohibitive amount of bandwidth between the prover and verifier, as $u_0,u_{B},u_{2B},\dots$ will all need to be sent for a total of $L/B$ residues, amounting to several gigabytes in record-breaking primality tests.
+To ensure the practicality of our method, we describe a proof construction based on divide and conquer, that reduces the size of the certificate to $\log(L/B)$ residues.